Marcos Ginocchio

 Marcos Ginocchio (born October 16, 1999) is an Argentine model, lawyer and TV personality.
 He won the 10th season of the Argentine reality television series Gran Hermano.

 Early life

 Ginocchio was born in Salta, to architect José Ginocchio and Carola Moraiz.
 He has an older sister, Valentina, and an older brother, José.
 His parents separated when he was 10 years old.
 As a kid, Ginocchio practiced kickboxing, taekwondo and jiu-jitsu.
 In elementary school he attended the Belgrano School and in high school the Del Milagro School both in Salta.

 After graduating in 2017, Ginocchio attended the Catholic University of Salta to study law.
 In 2019, he became national jiu jitsu champion in the shiakan category in a professional tournament held in Mar del Plata.
-In the same time, he worked as male model in Salta for different local brands and he did an campaign for a beer brand in Mexico.
+In the same time, he worked as male model in Salta for different local brands and he did a campaign for a beer brand in Mexico.